Undergraduate Program

 Our chemical engineering curriculum builds upon the fundamentals of biology, chemistry, mathematics and physics.
 Undergraduate students complete a program of study that includes rigorous instruction in fluid mechanics, heat and mass transport, thermodynamics, reaction kinetics and chemical process dynamics and control.

-Effective Fall 2017, we updated our ABET accredited degree in chemical engineering.
-This revision modernizes our curriculum, offers increased flexibility in elective options and provides optional specialty tracks in process engineering and biological engineering for those who want to focus their degree.
+Our curriculum offers increased flexibility in elective options and provides optional specialty tracks in process engineering and biological engineering for those who want to focus their degree.

 Our emphasis on active learning is demonstrated within the Unit Operations Laboratory sequence taken in the summer as a six-week intensive “field session.”
 Here, the fundamentals of heat, mass and momentum transport and applied thermodynamics are reviewed in a practical, applications-oriented, hands-on setting.
 Field session greatly hones students’ teamwork, leadership, critical thinking and oral and written technical communications skills.